The Christ of the Abyss Statue – Key Largo, Florida Keys

 Christ Statue by David Jefferiss

 The Christ Statue off Key Largo, Florida Keys, or “Christ of the Abyss” as it is commonly called, is the third bronze from the original mold.
-The original sculpture, “Il Cristo degli Abissi” is in the Mediterranean off San Fruttuoso between Camogli and Portofino on the Italian Riviera.
+It is located in Pennekamp State Park, The original sculpture, “Il Cristo degli Abissi” is in the Mediterranean off San Fruttuoso between Camogli and Portofino on the Italian Riviera.
 “Il Cristo degli Abissi” was created by Guido Galletti.
 In 1954 the original statue was placed near the spot where Dario Gonzatti died in 1947.
 He was the first Italian to use Scuba gear.

 The statue depicts Christ in a pose offering peace.
 His hands and head are raised toward the surface with the hands approximately 11 feet underwater.